 There are two primary types of damages:

 - Economic Damages.
 These are designed to cover documented financial losses, including hospital bills, ongoing medical care, rehabilitation costs, lost wages, and any future expenses resulting from the injury.
-Economic damages are uncapped, meaning victims can be fully reimbursed for verifiable financial losses.
+In Colorado, economic damages are capped, but the cap is considered a "soft" cap, meaning victims can be fully reimbursed for verifiable financial losses with a showing that there is good cause in the particular case to exceed the cap.

 - Non-Economic Damages.
-These account for losses that are harder to quantify, such as pain and suffering, emotional distress, loss of companionship, or diminished quality of life.
+These account for losses that are harder to quantify, such as pain and suffering, emotional distress, loss of companionship, diminished quality of life, impairment or disfigurement.
 Colorado law caps these damages, which can affect the amount of compensation ultimately available for personal hardship.

 Understanding the distinction between these types of damages is critical.
 While economic damages reflect tangible costs, non-economic damages account for personal suffering and emotional impact, which juries and insurers may weigh differently when calculating settlements.